flashbots/mev-research/FRPs/FRP-??.md

 1. Precisely formulate and prove the claim made in the introduction: that in the event that each backrunning agent has a single trade horizon, their dominant strategy is to set the price to that of a liquid reference market.

-2. Develop a taxonomy of backrun auctions in terms of the information and actions available to would-be backrunners once the slots have been allocated.
-Does the backrunner knows the number and contents of trades in the block, which trades they will backrun, or some function of these?
-Does the backrunner set a target price for each trade they handle or one for the whole block?
+2. Develop a taxonomy of backrun auctions in terms of the information and actions available to a would-be backrunning agent when they decide their target price (or prices).
+Does the agent know the number and contents of trades in the block, which trades they will backrun, or some function of these?
+Do they set a target price for each trade they handle or one for the whole block?

-   (The focus here is on the game given a possibly unknown allocation of backrun slots, rather than the mechanism of selection itself.)
+   Note that the focus here is on the game given a possibly unknown allocation of backrun slots, rather than the mechanism of selection itself.

 3. Exhibit quantitative protocol-level conditions under which strategies to set prices unfavourably in the hopes of gaining favourable executions in the future are uneconomical.

 The deliverables will be a paper discussing the findings and a shorter explanatory blog post aimed at a more general audience.

-The results of this work have the potential to have real impact on the information-theoretic design of future trade protection and MEV rebate protocols, as well as providing novel tools for analysis of existing venues.
+The results of this work have the potential to have real impact on the information-theoretic design of future trade protection and MEV rebate protocols.
+It will also provide novel tools for analysis of existing venues, for example, in modelling distributions of user outcomes as in [FRP-22](https://collective.flashbots.net/t/frp-22-outputs-adversarial-blockchain-queues-and-trading-on-a-cfmm/1269).

 ## References